Brazil soy farmers aim to import Diquat directly as Syngenta deliveries lag

 By Ana Mano

+Brazil's soybean farmers have reaped less than 2% of their 2022 soy crop, and January is a key month for harvesting work in top growers like Mato Grosso state.

-Brazil's soybean harvesting began in late December and Aprosoja said orders are not being fulfilled by Syngenta, which is the holder of the Diquat registration in Brazil.
+Aprosoja said Diquat orders are not being fulfilled by Syngenta, which is the holder of the product's registration in Brazil.

 The ministry did not have an immediate comment.